HomeSite Map

 “'Paperback Writer' is son of ‘Day Tripper’ – meaning a rock’n’roll song with a guitar lick on a fuzzy, loud guitar,” stated John Lennon in 1980.
 However, who played the “fuzzy, loud guitar”?
 “Well, what happened was that we fell in love all over again with my Epiphone Casino,” McCartney explained in the November 2005 Guitar Player magazine about this hollow body guitar he acquired toward the end of 1964.
 "I played (it) on a lot of Beatles records – the ‘Paperback Writer’ riff, the solo on ‘Taxman,’ and so on.
 It always feeds back nicely."
 In his book "The Lyrics," he adds: "I had bought a new electric guitar, an Epiphone Casino.
 It's the one I still use on stage, and I plugged it into my Vox amp and turned it up nice and loud, and I got this riff.
 It's quite a nice, easy riff to play.
 In fact, with most of my musical compositions, there's a simple trick, because I'm not massively profiencent.
 For example, I couldn't always go and hit the right notes on the piano.
 So, there's nearly always some sort of holding position.
 I just vary that.
 I move around a little bit on the surface, but I don't move too far from the anchor."

-Since this was a six-and-a-half hour recording session, much rehearsal undoubtedly took place before proper recording began since only two 'takes' were put on tape on this day, the first being a false start.
-After this incomplete first take, George is heard saying "it starts picking up speed," to which Paul replies, "it's a little bit better at this speed..."
-Upon listening to both of these 'takes,' the second making it through to the end of the song, the proposed booming bass guitar is not present.
+Since this was a six-and-a-half hour recording session, much rehearsal undoubtedly took place before proper recording began since only two takes were put on tape on this day, the first being a false start.
+After this incomplete "take one," George is heard saying "it starts picking up speed," to which Paul replies, "it's a little bit better at this speed..."
+Upon listening to both of these takes, the second making it through to the end of the song, the proposed booming bass guitar is not present.
 Instead we hear Ringo on drums (tapping out a beat on the hi-hat during what would be the a cappella vocal sections of the song), John playing rhythm on his newly acquired Gretsch “Chet Atkins” 6120 electric guitar (this instrument apparently never being used again after this day), Paul playing the “fuzzy” lead guitar on his Epiphone Casino (also quietly strumming guitar chords during the same sections), and George subtly playing tambourine.

 All of these elements were allocated to track one of the four-track tape, leaving three open tracks for further overdubbing.
 Photos from this day show George playing a Burns Nu-Sonic bass guitar, these apparently being taken during un-taped rehearsals while they were becoming aquainted with the structure of the song, Harrison eventually being relegated to tambourine when official recording began, knowing that Paul was going to being recording his vibrant bass soon anyway.